catseye/SixtyPical/README.markdown

 ### save registers on stack

-This preserves them, so semantically, they can be used even though they are trashed inside the block.
+This preserves them, so that, semantically, they can be used later even though they are trashed inside the block.

 ### And at some point...